 |Install casing first, leaving space||Use a spare tile as a guide to keep the bottom of the door casing high enough so that tile can later be slipped in underneath.
 Be generous about your spacing, because you will also have thinset mortar under the tile.||Do this when you need to install the casing now and the tile later.
 You're cutting the casing short to allow room for the tile.|

-This is easier than you might think.
-That is, it's easier with the right tool.
-You can make this cut with a small, flexible handsaw (like a mini version of a standard rip saw, but a better tool is an undercut saw.
-It looks like a pie server but has a squared-off nose and saw teeth along three edges.
+You can make this cut with a small, flexible handsaw, like a mini version of a standard rip saw.
+A better tool is an undercut saw, which looks like a spatula or pie server but has a squared-off nose and saw teeth along three edges.

 To use an undercut saw, place a tile on the floor with a spacer beneath to represent the tile mortar, and hold the tile against the casing.
-Set the saw flat on top of the tile and simply work it back and forth (you know, like a saw) to cut the casing at the tile height.
-Genius!
+Set the saw flat on top of the tile and simply work it back and forth to cut the casing at the tile height.

-As an alternative, you can use some types of Japanese pull saws in the same manner, or use a multi-tool (oscillating tool) with an undercut attachment.
+As an alternative, you can use a multi-tool oscillating tool with an undercut attachment.

 If you can remove the trim without damaging other trim or the wall, this is another viable option.
 With a flat prybar resting on a protective board, gently pry back the door trim at various spots.

 With the trim fully removed, you can then place it on an electric miter saw or use a manual miter box and saw.
 Cut off a section of trim equal to the tile, plus all of the layers under the tile such as mortar and cement board.